F/1.3 Open access for QUT research outputs (including theses)

 The following materials must be made available via QUT ePrints:

-- all refereed research articles and published conference papers at the post-peer review stage.
-The version provided to QUT ePrints by the author must be the author's accepted manuscript version except where the published version is open access in which case the published version must be provided
+• All refereed research articles and published conference papers at the post-peer review stage.
+These should be made immediately available, with a Creative Commons Attribution (CC BY) licence, ideally at the time of first online publication (as soon as a Digital Object Identifier (DOI) for the work is available) but at the latest by the time the version of record is published.
+The version provided to QUT ePrints by the author must be the Author Accepted Manuscript (AAM) version, except where the published version is open access, in which case the published version or a permanent link to the published version must be provided.

 1.3.5 Copyright

-The documents in QUT ePrints are protected by copyright according to Intellectual Property policy (D/3.1).
+The documents in QUT ePrints are protected by copyright according to the Intellectual Property policy (D/3.1).

 Refereed research articles and published conference papers